JOB (rolling papers): History

 The JOB brand was auctioned in August 1853 and bought for 16,000 francs by Jean Bardou's son Pierre Bardou.

 His brother Joseph Bardou had formed a separate company making "le Nil" cigarette papers, with a laughing elephant as its logo.

-In January 1854 Pierre began making his own paper in Perpignan.
+In January 1854, Pierre began making his own paper in Perpignan.

-A range of flavored papers included licorice, anise, vanilla, juniper, camphor and so on.
+A range of flavored papers included licorice, anise, vanilla, juniper, and camphor.
 Careful attention to marketing included development of premium or luxury papers, with attractive boxes designed for ladies.

-At the end of 1858 Pierre Bardou bought a large house at 18 rue St Sauveur in Perpignan for 40,000 francs, originally an apartment building, which he divided into one area for manufacturing and another for his residence.
+At the end of 1858, Pierre Bardou bought a large house at 18 rue St Sauveur in Perpignan for 40,000 francs, originally an apartment building, which he divided into one area for manufacturing and another for his residence.

 Pierre had a glass skylight installed in his "Hôtel de l’Industrie du Papier a Cigarette" factory for illumination.

-It was used for manufacture from 1861 to 1879, and employed 80 workers in 1861.
+It was used for manufacture from 1861 to 1879 and employed 80 workers in 1861.

 In 1865–66 a workshop was installed for lithography and printing.

 A second building was acquired at 13 St Sauveur, then additional buildings until an entire block was occupied, with the manufacturing process becoming increasingly automated, driven by steam power.
 By 1889 the Job company employed 290 women and 40 men.

-In the late 1890s, the company hired art nouveau artist Alphonse Mucha, as well as many other artists, to design advertising posters for the brand.
+In the late 1890s, the company hired Art Nouveau artist Alphonse Mucha, as well as many other artists, to design advertising posters for the brand.
 Mucha drew a sinuous long-haired goddess holding a rolled cigarette.
 The image was inspired by Michelangelo's Sibyls from the Sistine Chapel.
 The poster image was so popular that it was sold as a lithograph.

 In 2008, the company commissioned Stuckist artist, Paul Harvey to create a campaign series of posters with a stylistic reference to Alphonse Mucha.
-Harvey made works featuring famous double acts to emphasise the sales message of "The Original Double", a reference to the twin-size packets of papers made by Job.
+Harvey made works featuring famous double acts to emphasize the sales message of "The Original Double", a reference to the twin-size packets of papers made by Job.
 Harvey's enthusiasm for the project came about because "Mucha is one of his heroes", said Mark Ross, the director of Glorious Creative agency managing the campaign.
-The work created some controversy: Gilbert and George gave their endorsement to the images, but The Mighty Boosh and The White Stripes were not pleased to be featured.
+The work created some controversy: Gilbert and George endorsed the images, but The Mighty Boosh and The White Stripes were not pleased to be featured.
 Famous Doubles, a show of the original paintings used for the posters, was promoted at the Wanted Gallery in Notting Hill by Fraser Kee Scott, director of the A Gallery.

 The trademarks 1.0, 1.25, 1.5 and 2.0 are property of DRL Enterprises, Inc.